j0w1/Football-Analytics/README.md

-# Football Data  Scraping
+# Football Data
-This repository is a compilation of data scraping from different statistics providers such as FBREF, StatsBomb, and Understat.
+In this repository I show you how I obtain data from different football statistics providers, such as FBREF, StatsBomb, and Understat.